mmcgraw74/Tektronix-4051-4052-4054-Program-Files/PLOT50_Electrical_Engineering_Vol_1/README.md

 This folder contains files I recovered from a **PLOT50 Electrical Engineering Volume 1 tape**
 ***********
-This program makes heavy use of a UDK overlay, here is what I see in the two menu screenshots:
+This program makes heavy use of a UDK overlay, here is what I see in the two menu screenshots for the ten UDK keys and SHIFT UDK keys:

 |   |   |   |   |    |
 |:---:|:---:|:---:|:---:|:---:|